floragunncom/search-guard-docs/_content/_docs_signals/how_it_works.md

 Signals can be used to create and execute watches that:

 * load data from different sources into a watch execution context
-* perform calculations and transformations of the loaded data
+* perform calculations on the loaded data
 * check whether conditions are met based on the loaded data
 * execute one or more actions if the condition is met